Theo Todman's Web Page - Notes Pages

 - I have ten projects on which I would like to spend my time, which is too many.
 I currently split them into three groups.

-- The first group relates to my primary (project) life-goals; the second relates to lesser things I really want to address; the final group1 relates to those I’d like to look into if I get ahead on the other projects.
+- The first group relates to my primary (project) life-goals; the second relates to things I really want to address; the final group1 relates to those I’d like to look into if I get ahead on the other projects.

 Primary Projects